carlosreyesweb/gastaderapp-server/README.md

 ## How to run locally

-The easiest way to run this project is by using Docker.
-If you don't have it installed, you can follow the instructions on the [official website](https://www.docker.com/get-started).
+To run the project locally, you need to have Docker and Node.js installed on your machine.
+After that, you can follow the steps below:

 1. Clone the repository
 2. Create a `.env` file based on the `.env.example` file and fill the missing values.
-3. Run `docker compose up -d --build` to start both the database and the API in dev mode.
+3. Run `docker compose up -d` to start the database.
 4. If it's the first time you're running the project, you need to run the migrations and seeders.
-You can do that by running `docker compose exec api npm run db:reset`.
+You can do that by running `npm run db:reset`.
+5. Run `npm run start:dev` to start the API.
-5. Go to `http://localhost:$PORT/docs` to see the Swagger documentation.
+6. Go to `http://localhost:$PORT/docs` to see the Swagger documentation.
-6. Congrats!
+7. Congrats!
 The API is now running and ready to be used.